lukesky19/SkyPrestige/README.md

 * `skyprestige.command.skyprestige.progress` - The permission to open the GUI that displays the progress for the next prestige level.
 * `skyprestige.command.skyprestige.rewards` - The permission to open the GUI that displays the rewards for the next prestige level.
 * `skyprestige.command.skyprestige.exchange` - The permission to open the GUI that allows players to exchange prestige points.
-* `skyprestige.command.skyprestige.vault` - The permission to open the GUI opens the island's vault.
+* `skyprestige.command.skyprestige.vault` - The permission to open the GUI for the island's vault.
+* `skyprestige.command.skyprestige.info` - The permission to open the info GUI.
+* `skyprestige.command.skyprestige.values` - The permission to open the values GUI.
 * `skyprestige.command.skyprestige.level` - The permission to set an island's prestige level.
 * `skyprestige.command.skyprestige.points` - The permission to use the `/skyprestige points` command.
 * `skyprestige.command.skyprestige.points.add` - The permission to use the `/skyprestige points add` command.